 Answer:

-The object to be cleaned is first put in the cleaning solution and then the ultrasonic waves are passed through that solution.
-The high-frequency ultrasonic waves are capable to remove the dirt from the objects very easily.
+The object to be cleaned is first put in the cleaning solution, and then the ultrasonic waves are passed through that solution.
+The high-frequency ultrasonic waves are capable of removing dirt from objects very easily.

 Q17.
 Explain how defects in a metal block can be detected using ultrasound.